 The recruitment managers were also very helpful and responsive from the very beginning, so I managed to get everything I needed – I asked and I received!

 Working in Chelsea is great and there’s a very good community here.
 We’re very central, so it’s easy to reach from almost everywhere in London.
 The core facilities are very solid and have lots of capabilities.
 There are many other research groups based in Chelsea and this makes especially easy to have scientific discussions and build your network.
 All the Principal Investigators here are very helpful and happy to provide feedback.

 The social events are also great – on Friday afternoon we have a forum called Science Bites and after the seminar we gather with other groups sharing ideas and talking science.
 There’s also the PostDoc Association, which helps us to navigate the organisation, for example by finding other postdoc contacts.
 The association also promotes other events in and outside the ICR, which I always try to participate in.

 It is fun to work here!
 I was happy to discover that there are many postdocs, which I wasn’t expecting.
 Often in Higher Education research institutions there can be an imbalance with more students and fewer specialist scientists, but that isn’t the case at the ICR – you can find people who have experience and you can always ask for advice and guidance.
 It’s very easy to connect with other people.

 How do you find London life?
-Where do you want to go in the future?

 I really like London.
 When I came to the ICR it was the first time I had been to the city, so it was all new to me.
 I really like the fact that you can be close in your neighbourhood – you usually expect from a metropolis that there will be huge buildings everywhere, but you see that there are plenty of smaller flats so it’s easy to find your own secluded area, yet still be close to the bustle of the city.
 London is a very multidimensional city and I really enjoy this aspect of it.